Spinal hemangioblastomas are the third most common intramedullary spinal neoplasm, representing 2-6% of all intramedullary tumors 1,4,7.

 - surrounding edema and associated syrinx are usually seen

 - hemosiderin capping may be present

-- T1 C+ (Gd): the tumour nodule enhances vividly
+- the tumor nodule enhances vividly

 Care should be taken to image the whole neuraxis to ensure that no other lesions are present.

 Treatment and prognosis

 Hemangioblastomas are slow-growing.
 They are usually treated by surgical resection, sometimes with preceding endovascular embolization to reduce intraoperative blood loss.

 The differential diagnosis can be thought of in two groups on account of the principal features of these tumors: neoplasms of the spinal canal (enhancing component) and vascular malformations of the spinal cord (enlarged vessels)

 - 1. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon